 In San Diego, bicycles are legally considered vehicles, meaning cyclists are required to follow the same traffic laws as motorists.
 (Cal.
 Veh.
 Code § 21200.)
 Here are some key traffic laws that apply to cyclists:

-Riding Side by Side: Cyclists may ride side by side (two abreast) on the road, but only if it does not impede traffic.
+Cyclists may ride side-by-side (two abreast) on the road, but only if it does not impede traffic.
 If riding in traffic, cyclists should stay in single file to allow cars to pass safely.

 Helmet use is an essential aspect of cycling safety and is mandated by law for certain age groups: